Occupational Therapy NICU Laboratory

 Students will learn about the NICU environment and early premature infant development, as well as team dynamics, and how to interact in the NICU setting.
 After acclimating to the NICU environment and understanding the complexities of interacting with this fragile population, students may have the opportunity to participate in providing sensory interventions to preterm infants and/or learn neurobehavioral assessments based on current projects that are underway.

 Students support the activities of the NICU lab with a team-based approach, which can include: obtaining informed consents, educating nurses, doing neurobehavioral assessments with supervision, collecting NICU language and sound measurements, and collecting medical record data.
 Students actively engage in the research process from start to finish under the guidance and mentorship of Dr. Pineda.
 This lab offers experience in infant assessment, clinical research, functioning as part of a team, teaching, leadership, presenting at state and national conferences, and publishing.

 - Sensory processing disorder in preterm infants during early childhood and relationships to early neurobehavior

 - Early therapy services following NICU discharge

-- Occupational therapy, physical therapy and speech-language pathology in the NICU: Patterns of therapy usage in a level IV NICU
+- The OT as an interdisciplinary team member in the NICU: Patterns of therapy usage in a level IV NICU

 - The development of sucking skills in the preterm infant in the NICU